openedx/wg-devops/README.md

 Would you like to report a devops-related issue?
 First, check whether the issue was already reported elsewhere:

 - Search the [Open edX forum](https://discuss.openedx.org).
-- Search the existing issues in this project and eventually the [Build/Test/Release](https://github.com/openedx/build-test-release-wg/issues/) or the [Developer experience](https://github.com/openedx/wg-developer-experience/issues) list of issues.
+- Search the existing issues in this project and the relevant child projects (see links above).

 If your issue was already reported, feel free to join the conversation!
 If your issue is new, then you are strongly encouraged to discuss it in the forum first.
 You should strive to describe your issue as thoroughly as possible: